May 17, 2017

 That doesn’t mean it needs to be complicated.

 Whether you are building a new resume or tweaking an old one, going through it step by step can help to ensure a quality end product.

 A resume isn’t a resume without some basic information.
 After all, if it doesn’t have your name or contact info how are they supposed to get in touch to schedule an interview?
 Make sure your name is in the biggest font and right at the top.
 You don’t want it so big that you can’t fit anything else, but it needs to be front and center.
 You should also include your:

 Other information like your phone number(s) and email don’t need to be as prominent as your name.
 Give them their own, clearly labeled section so that when the interviewer looks for it they can find it without issue.

 Something else to consider: add your social media links.
-Social media is important in the beauty industry and showing that you have built and maintained your presence and credibility on social media is a huge accomplishment that people admire!
+Social media is now an important asset in the beauty industry.
+Showing others that you’ve built and maintained your presence and credibility on social media is a huge accomplishment that people admire!
 Including those links in your contact section can serve as a type of miniature portfolio to complement your full one.
 That being said, always keep it professional.

 Education and Expertise

 Second to your basic contact information is your schooling and expertise.
-Future employers want to know where you went to school, if you specialized in anything, and what expertise you have gained.
+Future employers want to know where you went to school, if you specialized in anything, and your expertise.
 After all, every beauty school is different!

 If you went to a school that has a focus in a certain area, like trendy hair colors, list that.
-Whether you want to specialize in coloring or cutting, having an area dedicated to your expertise will help your knowledge stand out and give employers a quick list of what your strengths are.
+Whether you want to specialize in coloring or cutting, having an area dedicated to your expertise can help you stand out and give employers a quick list of what your strengths are.